sredkar12/machineservices/README.md

 For simplicity I have used a static list of devices which forms the existing devices .
 In actual scenario, I would have used a hibernate and JPA to connect to a say MySQL db .
-I would add the JPA deendency in spring boot .
+I would add the JPA dependency in spring boot .

 I have created  the project using the spring boot initializer .